kuszmaul/graveyard/README.md

     before rehash the load factor is $7/8 * 28/27 = 49/54$ (yielding $X=54/5$
     and a probe distance of $5.9$ slots.

     Result: Speeds up no-reserve insert by a few percent.
-Doesn't seem to affect the other operations.
+Doesn't seem to affect the other operations.a

 - [ ] Does H2 computing %255 vs %128 make any difference?
 - [ ] Where is that jitter comming from  in facebook?